AABoyles/jsConsole/README.md

 jsConsole
 =========

-A Sandbox for data manipulation using Underscore.js
+A Sandbox for data manipulation using LoDash.js, super-powered by Underscore.string and Underscore-contrib

 by Tony Boyles